 The ultimate goal of Cassandra data modeling and analysis is to develop a complete, well organized, and high performance Cassandra cluster.
 Following the five Cassandra data modeling best practices outlined will hopefully help you meet that goal:

-- Design your model to meet 3 fundamental goals for data distribution
+2. Design your model around 3 data distribution goals

-- Understand the importance of the Primary Key in the overall data structure
+3. Understand the importance of the Primary Key in your data structure

 Cassandra Is Not a Relational Database

 Do not try to design a Cassandra data model like you would with a relational database.

 Query first design: You must define how you plan to access the data tables at the beginning of the data modeling process not towards the end.

 No joins or derived tables: Tables cannot be joined so if you need data from more than one table, the tables must be merged into a denormalized table.

 Denormalization: Cassandra does not support joins or derived tables so denormalization is a key practice in Cassandra table design.